 A knee cartilage transplant – autograft – is performed on people who have a specific cartilage defect typically due to an injury; it is not done when cartilage loss is much more extensive.

-This video is intended to give you a general overview of the procedure.
+This video will give you a general overview of the procedure.
 Your own surgery may vary depending on the scope of the damage and the judgement of your surgeon.